 The Customer Service Mindset

-Perspectives: Dr. Katrise Perera, superintendent of Gresham-Barlow School District in Oregon, shares why customer service is crucial—especially in times of crisis.
+Perspectives: Dr. Katrise Perera, superintendent of Gresham-Barlow School District in Oregon, shares why a customer service mindset is crucial—especially in times of crisis.

 Before I took the helm as superintendent in Gresham-Barlow School District here in Oregon, I put on a baseball cap, T-shirt, and jeans to visit schools disguised as a prospective new parent.
 I walked right in off the street and started asking questions, pretending I was relocating to the area and wanting to learn more about the school for my children.
 But I really wanted to learn about the customer service in my new district—and I quickly found out that we still had some growing to do.

 Without anyone knowing who I was, I visited the front offices of two schools at every level—elementary, middle, and high school—and, let me tell you, I did not have the warmest welcomes in the majority of them.
 Ninety percent of parents never go beyond the front office in their interactions with schools, so I knew right then and there that one of my top priorities as the district’s new leader would be to instill a customer service mindset in all our staff, especially those interacting with parents.
 I want our community members to have the best experiences possible when they walk into our schools.